jonnybergdahl/Hacking_GrowCube/README.md

     public static final int PORT_WIFI_SETTING = 8800;
 ```

-The class `NetManagerImp` is responsiböe for communication with the Growcube.
+The class `NetManagerImp` is responsible for communication with the Growcube.
 Functions in that class that seems interesting to implement in the Python library:

   - `water(i, i2)` (ReqWater(i, i2))
   - `getCurveData(i)` (ReqCurveData(i))